 Volk also ordered Big Ass Light LED fixtures for three buildings at the site.
 Designed to require no maintenance, the fixtures have a rated life of 150,000 hours – about 17 years of 24-hour-a-day operation – without requiring any more maintenance than the occasional cleaning.

-Additionally, Big Ass Fans minimized downtime for Bluescope.
+Additionally, Big Ass Fans minimized downtime for BlueScope.
 An onsite survey was completed within two days, and fans and lights were installed within three weeks.
 A Big Ass Fans representative was on site to guide the process.

-Workers are more comfortable because of the fans, the new LEDs produce more consistent light while lowering energy bills.
+Workers are more comfortable because of the fans, and the new LEDs produce more consistent light while lowering energy bills.